Flutter-Tech/fsc-docs-site/start/using-a-repo.md

 This guide helps you use a typical inner source code repository.
 It assumes you have already:

-- joined the `Flutter-Global` organisation to access our inner source portfolio (if not, see [getting access](/start/#getting-access))
+- joined the `Flutter-Global` organisation to access our inner source portfolio.
-- know from your colleagues which repository you need to work with (if not, see the [service catalogue](/catalogue/))
+- know which repository you need to work with (if not, see the [service catalogue](/catalogue/)).

 For this guide we will use the [fsc-docs-site](https://github.com/Flutter-Global/fsc-docs-site) repository as an example which contains these docs.
 For any readers not yet part of the Flutter inner source community a [public export of this repository is available](https://github.com/Flutter-Tech/fsc-docs-site).